Ranagol/webpage-template/README.md

 ## 📌 Notes

 This project is intended as a learning and portfolio project, showcasing backend development skills and architectural understanding.
+Controllers are instantiated per route using factories for simplicity.
+This project intentionally avoids a DI container to keep the architecture transparent and framework-independent.